sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

     pqc = ChebyshevPQC(num_qubits=8, num_features=2, num_layers=2)
     pqc.draw("mpl")

-Here we have chosen the :class:`ChebyshevPQC` as our encoding circuit, but sQUlearn provides a list of several alternative choices in :ref:`quantum_encoding_circuits`.
+Here we have chosen the :class:`squlearn.encoding_circuit.ChebyshevPQC` as our encoding circuit, but sQUlearn provides a list of several alternative choices in :ref:`quantum_encoding_circuits`.
 The parameters are all randomly chosen.
 Next we also initialize our executor and QRCClassifier:

 .. jupyter-execute::